d2718/fine/README.md

 ## The Future

-  * filter by file type
+  * controlling whether symbolic links should be followed
   * optimization, probably (I've tried to do things in a not-obviously-stupid fashion, but otherwise there's none.)
   * more organized error handling